pablogottifredi/invg-coding-test/coding-test-fullstack/Readme.md

 * An ***Swagger-UI doc*** interface to open api spec and test
 * An ***API Gateway*** in nginx to define the specific routing for nano/microservice
 * An ***API cache*** in a Redis 5, to temporal cache of agent requests
+* An ***A Web Page with UI to test*** in a React, component oriented desing

 ### Problem with ports?

-When you launch **docker-compose up -d**, the project use the config in [docker-compose.yml](./api/docker-compose.yml) and [docker-compose.override.yml](./api/docker-compose.override.yml)
+When you launch **docker-compose up -d**, the project use the config in [docker-compose.yml](./docker-compose.yml) and [docker-compose.override.yml](./docker-compose.override.yml)

 For develop pruposes are mapped directly the internal ports to external container.
-Specifically in [docker-compose.override.yml](./api/docker-compose.override.yml) file
+Specifically in [docker-compose.override.yml](./docker-compose.override.yml) file

 See the config:
 ```
 version: "3.5"
     services:
         api-invgate-facade:
-...
             ports:
             - "5000:3000"

         api-invgate-doc:
-...
             ports:
             - "5001:8080"
-...

         api-invgate-gateway:
-...
             ports:
             - "5003:80"

+        front-invgate:
+            ports:
+            - "5005:4100"
 ```

 This project **only needs the api gateway port opened***.
-If you have ports listen in ***5000,5001*** you can delete this config or change
+If you have ports listen in ***5000,5001,5003,5005*** you can delete this config or change

 > ***Warning!***